dsamourkasidis/Map-Visualizer/readme.txt

 == Installation ==
 1. Upload the content of the ZIP archive to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Import your file through the 'Import netcdf File' or 'Import CSV File' pages.
+3. Import your file through the Import CSV File' page.
 Alternatively create your own through the 'Create New File' page.
 4. View your stored files, construct and copy a shortcode through the 'List All Files' page.
 5. Paste the shortcode in the text where you want the map visualization to appear